 Intel HD Graphics (Sandy Bridge) vs Intel HD Graphics 4000 vs Intel HD Graphics 3000

-Intel HD Graphics (Sandy Bridge)► remove
+Intel HD Graphics (Sandy Bridge)► remove from comparison

 The Intel HD Graphics (Family) is a processor graphics card which is integrated in the cheap Celeron and Pentium model of the Sandy Bridge generation.
 It is similar to the Intel HD Graphics 2000 and not with the processor graphics of the older Arrandale dual-core processors (which bears the same name).